mcfanda/qualtrics/README.md

 ## Digit Span

+(More info in the [Digit Span help page](https://mcfanda.github.io/qualtrics/digitspan.html)

 The digit span test shows a series of sequences of digits of increasing length.
 The participant should look at the digits sequence and type it in when the last digit of the sequence disappear.